Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Italian meaning ‘mixture’.
 A painting technique where the artist applies paint thickly onto the surface of the canvas or panel so that brushstrokes or palette knife marks are highly visible.

-A weaker woven fabric used in the 15th Century akin to canvas.
+A weaker woven fabric used in the 15th Century, akin to canvas.

-A new fabric support to the back of a canvas to help support the painting, strengthen, flatten or consolidate oil paintings when the original canvas has become unstable due to age or damage.
+A new fabric support to the back of a canvas to help support the painting, strengthen, flatten, or consolidate oil paintings when the original canvas has become unstable due to age or damage.

 Same as a woodcut except using lino.

-A similar process to etching but using stone (Lithos in Greek) instead of a copper plate.
+A similar process to etching, but using stone (Lithos in Greek) instead of a copper plate.
 The result looks like an original drawing.

-Similar process to etching, but the copper plate is covered in tiny holes made by a steel rocker, consisting of numerous little spikes.
+Similar to etching, but the copper plate is covered in tiny holes made by a steel rocker, consisting of numerous little spikes.

 A compound of pigments, such as vegetable material and minerals, bound with linseed oil or occasionally nut oils.

-This refers to the physical surface of a work of art and can refer to the physical condition or the work itself, or refer to the artistic characteristics of the painting i.e. the brushstrokes or impasto.
+This refers to the physical surface of a work of art and can refer to the physical condition or the work itself, or refer to the artistic characteristics of the painting, i.e., the brushstrokes or impasto.

 Sticks of chalk bound with pigment.
 They come in varying degrees of hardness.